Maria Theresa: War of the Austrian Succession

 Immediately after her accession, a number of European sovereigns who had recognised Maria Theresa as heir broke their promises.
 Queen Elisabeth of Spain and Elector Charles Albert of Bavaria, married to Maria Theresa's deprived cousin Maria Amalia and supported by Empress Wilhelmine Amalia, coveted portions of her inheritance.
 Maria Theresa did secure recognition from King Charles Emmanuel III of Sardinia, who had not accepted the Pragmatic Sanction during her father's lifetime, in November 1740.

 In December, Frederick II of Prussia invaded the Duchy of Silesia and requested that Maria Theresa cede it, threatening to join her enemies if she refused.
 Maria Theresa decided to fight for the mineral-rich province.
 Frederick even offered a compromise: he would defend Maria Theresa's rights if she agreed to cede to him at least a part of Silesia.
 Francis Stephen was inclined to consider such an arrangement, but the Queen and her advisers were not, fearing that any violation of the Pragmatic Sanction would invalidate the entire document.
 Maria Theresa's firmness soon assured Francis Stephen that they should fight for Silesia, and she was confident that she would retain "the jewel of the House of Austria".
 The resulting war with Prussia is known as the First Silesian War.
 The invasion of Silesia by Frederick was the start of a lifelong enmity; she referred to him as "that evil man".

-As Austria was short of experienced military commanders, Maria Theresa released Marshall Neipperg, who had been imprisoned by her father for his poor performance in the Turkish War.
+As Austria was short of experienced military commanders, Maria Theresa released Marshal Wilhelm Reinhard von Neipperg, who had been imprisoned by her father for his poor performance in the Turkish War.
 Neipperg took command of the Austrian troops in March.
 The Austrians suffered a crushing defeat at the Battle of Mollwitz in April 1741.
-France drew up a plan to partition Austria between Prussia, Bavaria, Saxony and Spain: Bohemia and Upper Austria would be ceded to Bavaria, and the Elector would become emperor, whereas Moravia and Upper Silesia would be granted to the Electorate of Saxony, Lower Silesia and Glatz to Prussia, and the entire Austrian Lombardy to Spain.
-Marshall Belle-Isle joined Frederick at Olmütz.
+France drew up a plan to partition Austria between Prussia, Bavaria, Saxony and Spain: Bohemia and Upper Austria would be ceded to Bavaria, whose elector would become emperor, whereas Moravia and Upper Silesia would be granted to the Electorate of Saxony, Lower Silesia and Glatz to Prussia, and the entire Austrian Lombardy to Spain.
+Marshal Charles Louis Auguste Fouquet, duc de Belle-Isle joined Frederick at Olmütz.
 Vienna was in a panic, as none of Maria Theresa's advisors had expected France to betray them.
 Francis Stephen urged Maria Theresa to reach a rapprochement with Prussia, as did Great Britain.
 Maria Theresa reluctantly agreed to negotiations.